fastomop/omcp_r/README.md

 # OMOP MCP Server

 A Python sandbox server for the Observational Medical Outcomes Partnership (OMOP) Common Data Model.
-This project provides a controlled environment for executing and validating protocols, highlighting the use of UV to enhance performance.
+This project provides a controlled environment for executing and validating protocols, highlighting the use of UV for enhanced performance.
+It also offers a Docker-based deployment option using Deno to run an SSE server for asynchronous tool execution.

 ## Overview